-The gene — FAM72A — facilitates the production of high-quality antibodies by enabling the effect of an enzyme called AID (for Activation-Induced Deaminase), the researchers showed.
+The researchers showed that the gene — FAM72A — facilitates the production of high-quality antibodies by enabling the effect of an enzyme called AID (for Activation-Induced Deaminase).

 Immunologists have known for two decades that AID is essential to produce antibodies capable of clearing infections, but the full mechanism of its effect has remained unknown.